moliver28/research-handbook/content/handbook/product/ux/ux-showcase.md

 If you need to edit the videos at all, you can use a video editor like iMovie.

-Otherwise,
+Otherwise:

-1. Locate the video clips on your computer
+1. Locate the video clips on your computer.
-1. Name the videos with "UX Showcase" + the title of the presentation
+1. Name the videos with "UX Showcase" + the title of the topic.
-1. Check with presenters to make sure the video is appropriate for the public (no customer names)
+1. Check with speakers to make sure the video is appropriate for the public (no customer names).
-1. Upload the videos to [GitLab Unfiltered](https://m.youtube.com/playlist?list=PL05JrBw4t0Kq89nFXtkVviaIfYQPptwJz)
+1. Upload the videos to [GitLab Unfiltered](https://m.youtube.com/playlist?list=PL05JrBw4t0Kq89nFXtkVviaIfYQPptwJz).
-1. Add the videos to the [UX Showcase playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0Kq89nFXtkVviaIfYQPptwJz) and [UX Team playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0KqkW0oPW3n0HqVgKcONVnO5)
+1. Add the videos to the [UX Showcase playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0Kq89nFXtkVviaIfYQPptwJz) and [UX Team playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0KqkW0oPW3n0HqVgKcONVnO5).
-1. Set the visibility to Public
+1. Set the visibility to Public.
     - NOTE: If the video content contains items that are un[SAFE](/handbook/legal/safe-framework/) mark the video as Private.
-1. Share the YouTube links in `#ux` and `#product` Slack channels with a brief description of each presentation
+1. Share the YouTube links in `#ux` and `#product` Slack channels with a brief description of each topic.
     - Add the same update to the Engineering Week-In-Review document.
 The document is available in the description of our internal [`engineering-fyi` Slack channel](https://gitlab.slack.com/archives/CJWA4E9UG).

 #### Helpful tips